-Today, healthcare strategists are getting caught in the weeds, spending the majority of their time in data analysis.
+Today, hospital resources are getting caught in the weeds, spending the majority of their time in the data.
 This leaves less and less time for the higher, more strategic levels of thinking.
-By taking this arduous and time-consuming task off the plate of our partners, prior to even loading the data into our software platform, we provide an opportunity for them to focus on the more important job of making informed growth decisions.
+By taking this arduous and time-consuming task off the plate of our partners, prior to even loading the data into our software platform, we provide opportunity for focus on the more important job of making informed growth decisions.

 How We Do It